IPad Pro (3rd generation): Reception

 The 2018 iPad Pro models were praised for their improved displays, slimmer bezels, the addition of Face ID and general speed improvements.
 Ben Sin from Forbes noted that although the screen is still an LCD screen, the 120 Hz refresh rate makes it feel more responsive.
 The switch to a USB-C connector received a mixed response; easier external monitor support and more universal device charging were added at the cost of extra dongles to use older cables and headphones.
-Some reviewers noted that although the hardware updates are great steps forward, iOS's limitations, including the lack of external storage capabilities, which was addressed with the iPadOS 13 update, prevents the iPad Pro from competing against traditional computers.
+Some reviewers noted that although the hardware updates are great steps forward, iOS's limitations, including the lack of external storage capabilities (which was later addressed with the iPadOS 13 update) prevents the iPad Pro from competing against traditional computers.
 The increased prices across the lineup were also criticized.

-iPadOS addresses the lack of external storage on supported iPads by adding support for external storage.

 The chassis has been criticized for bending and breaking easily.
 Users on forum boards have reported the iPad bending after a few days of use, such as after carrying it around in a backpack.
 YouTuber Zack Nelson then published a video on his channel JerryRigEverything showing the device cracking and snapping in half after applying just a small amount of pressure with his hands in the center of the device.
 Nelson concluded that the "two weakest points [were] right dead center on either side of the iPad Pro, [and] the crack happened at the very poorly placed microphone hole and the new Apple Pencil 2 charging duct".
 Users reported devices already bent right out of the box, mostly cellular models.
 Apple responded to these reports quickly, asserting that this is normal and a non-issue, a response which has been criticized by many.
-According to Apple, the bending is a byproduct of its new manufacturing process and within their tolerances.
-Apple has added a support page relating to these issues.
+According to Apple, the bending is a byproduct of its new manufacturing process and within their tolerances, as described on a support page relating to these issues.

 Software

-The third generation iPad Pro was supplied with iOS 12.1, It received iPadOS 13 on September 24, 2019, iPadOS 14 on September 16, 2020, iPadOS 15 on September 20, 2021, iPadOS 16 on October 24, 2022, iPadOS 17 on September 18, 2023. and iPadOS 18 on September 16, 2024.
-It is also compatible with iPadOS 26.
+The third generation iPad Pro was supplied with iOS 12.1, It received iPadOS 13 on September 24, 2019, iPadOS 14 on September 16, 2020, iPadOS 15 on September 20, 2021, iPadOS 16 on October 24, 2022, iPadOS 17 on September 18, 2023. and iPadOS 18 on September 16, 2024. iPadOS 26 is the last version compatible with the third generation iPad Pro.